jsteinbeck/Squiddle.js/README.md

     sq = new Squiddle();
     sq.subscribe( function() { console.log( "My function called." ); }, "squiddle" );

-This function, on the other hand, will be called whenever a "squiddle" event gets triggered - or any event under the "squiddle" namespace, e.g. "squiddle.error" or "squiddle.subscribe".
+This function, on the other hand, will be called whenever a `"squiddle"` event gets triggered - or any event under the `"squiddle"` namespace, e.g. `"squiddle.error"` or `"squiddle.subscribe"`.

 ### [Function] Squiddle.prototype.unsubscribe( [Function] listener, [String] event+ ) ###